 Children have to “play” with 6 objects and participate in structured kindergarten number activities, like the image on the right, to be able to do this.
 Some adults who struggle with math were not given enough opportunities or time as children to explore math with objects.

 Not all children who come to kindergarten counting to 5 or 10 or more have a good understanding of what the numbers mean.
 They are also unsure of how to sequence sets of numbers.

-Don't get too eager to have your students filling in worksheets.
-Review the steps in "Teaching with manipulatives" and give the kids enough time to participate in kindergarten number activities with real things.
+Give students enough time to participate in kindergarten number activities with real things.
 Repeated building of sets of the same number benefits the students.

 - Encourage the students to talk about what they are doing

 - Model excitement as you demonstrate the activities